-Ceilings

-Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+Ceilings Repair category 1 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/ repair may be required.

-Internal walls

-Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+Internal walls Repair category 1 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/ repair may be required.